geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The garden is present in the Green America database, and implements at least three of the five practices for one or two years.
 Verification: Self-awarded the first time the user applies for the badge, because they must attest to having added the garden to the Green America database.
 In addition to attesting, there must be prior Observations with at least three of the associated tags.
 * Level 2: The garden is present in the Green America database, and has implemented at least three of the five practices for three or four years.
-Verification: Automatically awarded when there are Observations indicating three out of five Climate Victory practices for three or four years.
+Verification: Automatically awarded when there are Observations indicating three out of five Climate Victory practices in each of three or four years.
-* Level 3: The garden is present in the Green America database, and implements at least three of the five practices for at least five growing seasons.
-Verification: Automatically awarded when there are Observations indicating three out of five Climate Victory practices for five or more years.
+* Level 3: The garden is present in the Green America database, and implements at least three of the five practices for at least five years.
+Verification: Automatically awarded when there are Observations indicating three out of five Climate Victory practices in each of five or more years.

 ### Sustainable Soil